ComradeYellowCitrusFruit/ComradeYellowCitrusFruit/README.md

 - *Insert some anarchist shit here*
 - Trans rights
 - I am technically banned from Belarus
+- I do not recognize Discord.js any more

 [^lastname]: That is in fact ~~not~~ my last name